deepfakes/faceswap/INSTALL.md

 ## Supported operating systems
 - **Windows 10**
   Windows 7 and 8 might work.
 Your milage may vary.
+Windows has an installer which will set up everything you need.
+See: https://github.com/deepfakes/faceswap/releases
 - **Linux**
   Most Ubuntu/Debian or CentOS based Linux distributions will work.
 - **macOS**